phpgears/dto/README.md

 }
 ```

 The difference between `Gears\DTO\AbstractDTO` and `Gears\DTO\AbstractScalarDTO` is that the later ensures all payload is either a scalar value (null, string, int, float or bool) or an array of scalar values.
-It's purpose is to ensure the DTO can be securely serialized, it is the perfect match to create Domain Events, or CQRS Command/Query.
-Other than that both classes are exactly the same
+Its purpose is to ensure the object can be securely serialized, it is the perfect match to create Domain Events, or CQRS Commands/Queries

-Finally `Gears\DTO\AbstractDTOCollection` is a special type of DTO that only accepts a list of elements, being this elements implementations of DTO interface itself.
-This object is meant to be used as a return value when several DTOs should be returned, for example from a DDBB request
+Finally `Gears\DTO\AbstractDTOCollection` is a special type of DTO that only accepts a list of elements, being these elements implementations of DTO interface itself.
+This object is meant to be used as a return value when several DTOs should be returned, for example from a DDBB query result

 You can take advantage of magic method __call on DTO objects to access parameters.
-If you plan to use this feature it's best to annotate this magic accessors at class level with `@method` phpDoc tag, this will help you're IDE auto-completion
+If you plan to use this feature it's best to annotate this magic accessors at class level with `@method` phpDoc tag, this will help your IDE auto-completion

 ## Contributing